Improve your 1:1s with Perdoo and hel...

-I was asked to give a talk today at the Heureka Founders Conference in Berlin, Germany.
-In this article you’ll find an overview of the slides and a summary of the talk.
-A few edits have been made to make the crash course more thorough and complete.
+As the founder and CEO of Perdoo, I was asked to give a talk at the Heureka Founders Conference in Berlin, Germany.
+In this article, you’ll find an overview of the slides and a summary of the talk.
+A few edits have been made to make the crash course in Objectives and Key Results more thorough and complete.

-Goal management is of course not new, in fact it has been around for decades.
-At Perdoo we see OKR as 75 years of best practices in goal management, bundled together in a single framework and made simple.
-For us this simplicity is a key characteristic of OKR: it’s why it became so popular and it allows everyone in your organization to participate in it.
+Goal management is of course not new; in fact, it has been around for decades.
+At Perdoo, we see OKR as 75 years of best practices in goal management, bundled together in a single framework and made simple.
+For us this simplicity is a key characteristic of OKR: it’s why it became so popular, and it allows everyone in your organization to participate in it.

-Peter Drucker developed a methodology called Management By Objectives or MBO in the early 1950s.
+Peter Drucker developed a methodology called Management by Objectives or MBO in the early 1950s.
 The book in which he popularizes the term, The Practice of Management, is worth reading if you like to dive deep into the topic.

 “A successful MBO system needs only to answer two questions: Where do I want to go?
 (The answer provides the Objective.)
 How will I pace myself to see if I’m getting there?
 (The answer gives us milestones, or Key Results.)”

 OKR and KPI work perfectly together.
-Imagine for instance you want to introduceNPS, which is something I’m currently responsible for at Perdoo.
-Having nothing in place for NPS, I created a simple objective for Q2 to Implement NPS.
-Now that we have NPS up and running, we created another objective to get to an NPS score of at least +50.
-You can imagine this is a big objective to which many people and teams contribute, so we made this a company-level objective for Q3.
-Once we have achieved that objective, it will move to our KPI dashboard to keep track of it.
-If it drops below +50, we will probably create an objective again to increase our NPS score.
+Imagine you want to introduce NPS (Net Promoter Score), which is something I’m currently responsible for at Perdoo.
+Having nothing in place for NPS, I created a simple Objective for Q2 to Know the promoters and detractors among our customers.
+Now that we have NPS up and running and found it needs to be improved, we created another Objective to get to Make our customers love our product and services; one Key Result is to Have an NPS of +50.
+You can imagine this is a big Objective to which many people and teams contribute with their Group Objectives and Initiatives, so we made this a Company Objective for Q3.
+Once we have achieved that Objective, NPS will move to our KPI dashboard to keep track of it.
+If it drops below +50, we will probably create an Objective again to increase our NPS.

-People cannot and should not be controlled and therefore – in my opinion – performance management does not exist.
+People cannot and should not be controlled, and therefore, in my opinion, performance management does not exist.
 At least not for people.
 People are not robots.

-People’s performance can however be influenced.
+People’s performance can, however, be influenced.
 It can be influenced by keeping your team engaged and motivated.
 This is emphasized in a recent publication of Ipson/Edenred: “As an unpredictable economy changes the rules, employee engagement is at the heart of sustainable performance.”